ScottStevenWhite/swan-health/README.md

   - Possible EcoTargets:
     - “Reduce food waste by 20% over 6 months.”
     - “Reduce CO₂ intensity by 10% compared to baseline.”
-  - Always soft goals compared to medical nutrition and budget constraints.
+  - Always **soft** relative to medical nutrition and strict budget constraints.

 - **Costs & Budgets**
   - Waste reduction typically **saves money**.
   - Some eco choices may cost more:
-    - EcoProfile + `maxCostDeltaPercent` defines acceptable trade-offs.
+    - EcoProfile + `maxCostDeltaPercent` define acceptable trade-offs.
   - Planner & Autopilot can show:
     - “This swap reduces CO₂ by 30% and saves $4/week.”
     - “This swap reduces CO₂ by 50% but adds $10/week; above your cost tolerance.”